 $0

 Relay wins our best pick for a joint business bank account.
 This business checking account lets you create up to 20 customizable checking accounts for your team or specific expenses and assign up to 50 debit cards to employees with daily spending and ATM withdrawal limits.
 There are also no monthly fees, foreign transaction or ATM fees.
-Its savings account also offers 1% to 3% APY, depending on your balance.
-On the downside, Relay doesn't offer checkwriting, and you'll need a balance of at least $1 million to earn the 3% APY on the savings account.
+Create up to two savings accounts and earn between 1.75% to 3.76% APY, depending on your balance.
+On the downside, Relay doesn't offer checkwriting, and you'll need a balance of at least $50,000 to earn the 3.76% APY on the savings account.

 Pros